mazzyy/RaynMaker.Portfolio/README.md

 ### Docker Compose:
 - A Docker Compose file was created to orchestrate the deployment of the entire application.
 However, there is an issue with the `System.Console.In.Read() |> ignore` line in the backend code, which generates an error during the Docker Compose process.
 It is recommended to consult with a developer or an experienced person to review and modify this line while preserving the intended functionality.

-This documentation provides an overview of the changes and configurations made to the backend and frontend parts of your project.
-It can serve as a reference for team members or anyone working with the project, helping them understand the setup and adjustments made during development.